 - Demonstration of a TOEFL score of 525 on the written exam, 197 on the computerized exam or a score of 6 on the IELTS.

-- Successful completion of the application process to both the Office of Graduate Studies and the MSN Nursing Program.
+- Successful completion of the application process to the Office of Graduate Studies.

-One year full time or two thousand hours of clinical practice as a Registered Nurse within the last five years is strongly recommended.
+One year full time or 2,000 hours of clinical practice as a Registered Nurse within the last five years is strongly recommended.